ember-engines/ember-engines.com/markdown/guide/what-are-engines.md

 ![Diagram of Application with two Engines](../images/02-app-diagram.png)

-Even though the application has sets of functionality represented by Engines, there is room for some additional functionality that the host application itself provides.
+This host application relies upon Engines to control different "zones" of functionality.
+However, from the user's perspective, the host application and its engines appear to be a single application.

 ## Why use Engines?